awsdocs/amazon-connect-admin-guide/doc_source/chat-testing.md

 ## Test tasks<a name="test-tasks"></a>

-The first step in testing the task experience is to create a quick connect for yourself or whoever you want to assign the example tasks to\.
+The first step in testing the task experience is to create a quick connect for the queue you want to assign the example tasks to\.

 **Step 1: Create a quick connect**